Code-Institute-Submissions/instruments-of-the-orchestra/README.md

 Issue with audio repeating/playing at the same time as other audio clip when button is clicked in initial script - fixed with latest version.

-Issue with question count - fixed with changing where getQuestions function was called - new issue with user not being able to try the question again.
+Issue with question count - fixed with changing where getQuestions function was called

 Created a branch to update the text content of the answer buttons from the object array in a different way.
-With the first version where I looped through the array to update the text, I was unable to find a way to see if the button clicked was true or false.
+With the first version - I looped through the array to update the text, I was unable to find a way to see if the button clicked was true or false.

 [Contents](#contents)